-Magro left Disney in 1937 and returned to the East Coast.
-He apparently stayed long enough at the studio to make friends with the other artists.
-We know that because when Magro left, his Disney colleagues presented him with a “good luck” book filled with gag drawings.
-The drawings from that book are currently being auctioned by Heritage Auctions and include pieces by Fred Moore, Ward Kimball, Bill Tytla, Grim Natwick and Marc Davis, among others.
+When Italian-American artist Joe Magro left the studio in 1937 following the production of Snow White, his Disney colleagues presented him with a “good luck” book filled with gag drawings.
+The drawings from that book were auctioned by Heritage Auctions, and include pieces by a who’s who of animation legends including Fred Moore, Ward Kimball, Bill Tytla, Grim Natwick and Marc Davis, among others.

 (Thanks, Mark Mayerson)